-Tropes that are there because the writer had to include them - especially when a sharp-eyed viewer can tell the creator would have preferred to leave them out.
+Tropes that are there because the writer had to include them, due to outside factors (even if the writer would have preferred to leave them out).

 It happens for a number of reasons:

 - Executive Meddling (The execs outright order the creator to include a particular trope.)

 - Executive Veto (The execs forbid the use of a trope, which can lead to that trope's inversion or aversion being enforced.)

 - Constraints of the medium (which can lead to a Pragmatic Adaptation).

 - Budget and time limitations

 Yet be careful about assuming these just from looking at the final work.
 Many things can happen behind the scenes, and only Word of God, or some other reliable source, can truly tell us if this happens or not.
 In many cases, the writers did want to include these elements.

 Tropes that are often enforced (at least in the circumstances noted):

 - 555: Fictional phone numbers and addresses need to avoid corresponding to ones in Real Life.